-Each class at Cottey has a number of special traditions.
+Each class at Cottey has several special traditions.
 Whether you're a freshman, sophomore, junior, or senior, you'll have the chance to get involved and represent your class proudly.

 Baby Blue

 The baby blue sweatshirt is worn by members of the first-year or freshman class.